RWTH-EBC/FiLiP/README.md

 good quality in whole depth.
 FIWARE generally provides
 [openapi documentation](https://github.com/FIWARE/specifications/tree/master/OpenAPI/ngsiv2)
-But here are some general thoughts on auto generation of client code from these documents:
+Here are some general thoughts on auto generation of client code from these documents:

 - Auto generated code tends to become rather bulky and its quality strongly